Interested in pursuing an educational pathway leading to the

 Registered Dietitians (RD) or Registered Dietitian Nutritionists (RDN) are specially-trained health professionals who use their expertise in food and nutrition to improve the health and well-being of individuals, groups, and communities.
 RD/RDNs utilize evidence-based practice to translate and leverage the science of nutrition to help others understand the connection between food and health, and provide tailored, practical guidance to meet their needs and goals.
 Because of this, the RD/RDN credential "unlocks" a wide array of unique career opportunities.

-You can earn the RD/RDN credential by successfully completing an ACEND-accredited program(s) which includes coursework and supervised practice, and then passing a national credentialing exam.
-Beginning January 1, 2024, a graduate degree will be required in order to sit for the RDN credentialing exam.
-Learn more about the various pathways to become an RDN here.
+Becoming an RD/RDN requires several ingredients including completing an ACEND-accredited program(s) which includes coursework and supervised practice, earning a graduate degree, and passing the RDN credentialing exam.
+There are multiple "routes" to becoming eligible to sit for the RDN exam.
+Learn more about the various pathways to become an RDN

 By declaring your interest in pursuing Pre-Dietetics, UWM advisors will be able to provide you with appropriate academic and pre-professional guidance.
 More information about how to declare Pre-Dietetics can be found in the Advising tab.